-II.
-A vocabulary sufficiently ample for reading newspaper and magazine articles, literary texts, and other non-technical writings;
+- A vocabulary sufficiently ample for reading newspaper and magazine articles, literary texts, and other non-technical writings; and

 The AP French/Spanish Language and Culture courses are designed to achieve proficiency at the high intermediate level.

 The Arts consist of both visual arts and music.
-As a result of taking courses in the Art, students will be able to:
+As a result of taking courses in the Arts, students will be able to:

 - Interpret and discuss musical arrangements with the proper vocabulary;